 Start off your weekend in Tomales Bay with an outdoor activity or two, like watching elk in the Tule Elk Preserve, hiking to the Point Reyes Lighthouse, or kayaking in Tomales Bay.

 After you’ve worked up an appetite, eat your way through the area’s specialties, oysters and cheese, with a stop at the Cowgirl Creamery cheese shop in Point Reyes Station, oysters at Hog Island or Tony’s Seafood in Marshall, and a locavore dinner at Saltwater Oyster Depot in Inverness.
 Locals know: For oysters to go, no-frills Tomales Bay Oyster Co. is the best in the bay.

 For a truly unique experience, try to get a reservation at one of the hotels by the Olema Group.
 In Inverness is the quirky yet cozy Manka’s Inverness Lodge (think: tree branches as decor, dark 1900s-style fireplaces, plush beds with Pendleton blankets, and in-room bathrooms that include an outdoor shower surrounded by redwoods).
-Ten minutes to the south in Olema is Druid’s Hall, whose rustic-yet-clean rooms are located in a historic building that was once a meeting space for the United Ancient Order of Druids.
-Due to COVID, it is currently accepting limited reservations by phone at 415-663-1034.
+Ten minutes to the south in Olema is their sister property, Druid’s Hall, whose rustic-yet-clean rooms are located in a historic building that was once a meeting space for the United Ancient Order of Druids.
+You can make reservations for either hotel by phone at 415-663-1034.